Vyral/natasha-greenhalgh-recruiting/_posts/2019-11-19-how-do-renovation-loans-work.md

 youtube_code: 5VEt_wkRWks
 ---

-{% include youtube.html %}<center>A renovation loan represents a fantastic opportunity for your savvy homebuyer clients.
-Here’s why.</center>
+{% include youtube.html %}

+<center>A renovation loan represents a fantastic opportunity for your savvy homebuyer clients.
+Here&rsquo;s why.</center>

+&nbsp;

 Today we’d like to talk about a very special topic: Renovation loans.
 These types of loans became popular in the day of short sales and foreclosures when a lot of houses were beat up and buyers couldn’t afford to come in and spend a lot of money fixing them up.